Kabany/tydet-core-mysql/docs/README.md

 let tableName = "my_table"
 let tableOptions = {table: "my_table", as: "simple_alias"}
 ```
-* **setVals**: An object with the values to update.
-It is required to have at least one value to execute the update statement:
+* **setVals**: An object with the values to add.
+It is required to have at least one value to execute the insert statement:
 ```js
 let setVals = {firstName: "Luis", lastName: "Example"}
 ```